salatfreak/pyromaniac/README.md

 must, however, end with a standalone Python expression that will become the component's return value.

-A set of default components found in the *components* directory of this repository is always loaded:
+A set of default components that produce valid pyromaniac configs is always loaded and can be found in the *components* directory of this repository:

 - `merge(*configs)`
   - compiles each config to ignition format and creates a merge.